Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: The Estimation Problem

 \subsubsection{Treatment Effect Variable Importance Measure}

-Next, we introduce the VIM parameter defined as $\psi_{2,0} = \mbox{var}(\tau(W)) - \mbox{var}(\tau_s(W))$, proposed by Hines in~\cite{HinesVIMHA2022}.
-By law of total variance (LTV), this is also equal to $E(\mbox{var}(\tau(W) | W_{-s}))$.
+$\Psi_2(\PP_0) \equiv \mbox{var}(\tau_0(W)) - \mbox{var}(\tau_{s,0}(W))$ is proposed in~\cite{HinesVIMHA2022} as a treatment effect VIM.
 This parameter can be interpreted as a difference in VTEs, quantifying the amount by which the VTE changes when variables in the set $s$ are excluded from the model.
-More formally, it expresses the additional treatment effect heterogeneity explained by $W_s$, over and above that already explained by $W_{-s}$, where for a vector $u$, we let $u_s$ denote the vector of all components of $u$ with index in $s$~\cite{HinesVIMHA2022}.
-To distinguish it with another VIM in next section, we call it VIMa.
+More formally, it expresses the additional treatment effect heterogeneity explained by $W_s$, over and above that already explained by $W_{-s}$, where for a vector $u$, we let $u_s$ denote the vector of all components of $u$ with index in $s$~\citep{HinesVIMHA2022}.
+To distinguish it from another VIM in next section, we call it VIMa.
 Observe that